 - Turning 65 (even if you’re still working)

-- There are also some special cases where you may be able to withdraw your super savings early
+- There are also some special cases where you may be able to access part or all of your super early:

-If you’ve reached your preservation age, but you’re not quite ready to permanently retire and haven’t met a condition of release allowing access to lump sums, you can still access a portion of your super through a transition to retirement pension (TTR).
+If you’ve reached your preservation age and are under 65, but you’re not quite ready to permanently retire and haven’t met a condition of release, you can still access a portion of your super through a transition to retirement (TTR) pension.

 Why do people retire?